npgsql/doc/conceptual/Npgsql/basic-usage.md

 Npgsql supports this mainly for portability, but this style of calling has no advantage over the regular command shown above.
 When `CommandType.StoredProcedure` is set, Npgsql will simply generate the appropriate `CALL my_procedure($1)` for you, nothing more.
 Unless you have specific portability requirements, it is recommended you simply avoid `CommandType.StoredProcedure` and construct the SQL yourself.

-Be aware that `CommandType.StoredProcedure` will generate a `CALL` command, which is suitable for invoking stored procedures and not functions.
-Version of Npgsql prior to 7.0 generated a `SELECT` command suitable for functions, and this legacy behavior can be enabled; see the [7.0 release notes](release-notes/7.0.md#commandtype_storedprocedure)
+Be aware that `CommandType.StoredProcedure` generates a `CALL` command, which is suitable for invoking stored procedures and not functions.
+Versions of Npgsql prior to 7.0 generated a `SELECT` command suitable for functions, and this legacy behavior can be enabled; see the [7.0 release notes](release-notes/7.0.md#commandtype_storedprocedure)

-Note that if `CommandType.StoredProcedure` is set and your parameter instances have names, Npgsql will generate parameters with `named notation`: `SELECT my_func(p1 => 'some_value')`.
-This means that your NpgsqlParameter names must match your PostgreSQL function parameters, or the function call will fail.
+Note that if `CommandType.StoredProcedure` is set and your parameter instances have names, Npgsql generates parameters with `named notation`: `SELECT my_func(p1 => 'some_value')`.
+This means that your NpgsqlParameter names must match your PostgreSQL procedure or function parameters, or the call will fail.
 If you omit the names on your NpgsqlParameters, positional notation will be used instead.
 Note that positional parameters must always come before named ones.
 [See the PostgreSQL docs for more info](https://www.postgresql.org/docs/current/static/sql-syntax-calling-funcs.html).

 ### Function in/out parameters